-There are currently 19 UNESCO World Heritage Sites in Australia.
+There are currently 19 UNESCO World Heritage Sites in Australia as of 2017.
 This includes 3 cultural sites, 12 natural sites, and 4 mixed sites.

 Australia UNESCO Sites

 - Australian Convict Sites (2010)

 - Australian Fossil Mammal Sites (1994)